InferSoft-inc/app-challenge/README.md

 ## Technical Challenge: LLM Recipt Analysis App

 ### Overview
 Welcome to the technical challenge for engineering positions at InferSoft.
-We're excited about your interest in helping us develop cutting-edge document analysis solutions using large language models (LLMs) and vector databases.
+We're excited about your interest in helping us develop cutting-edge document analysis solutions using LLMs and vector databases.
 The purpose of this challenge is to assess your skills in building a basic version of the application we are developing.

 ### Challenge Description
 Your task is to create a small application where a user can upload multiple text documents, and then query these documents to retrieve relevant information based on their questions.
-The application should leverage a LLM for understanding and answering questions and a vector database to store and retrieve document embeddings efficiently.
+The application should leverage an LLM for understanding and answering questions and a vector database to store and retrieve document embeddings efficiently.

 We've included a collection of scanned recipts.
 Your task is to create an application where users can upload the recipts and then retrieve relevent information based on a series of users query prompts included below: